markerj/VIrtualRouter/README.md

 Actually forwarding the packet to the "next hop" address will be implemented in Part 3.

 ## How to run (Part 3):
-Steps 1-9 remain the same from Part 2.
-Working on adding forwarding features
+Steps 1-8 remain the same from Part 2.
+9. Compile Part3.c by typing "gcc -o Part3 Part3.c -lpthread" (must use -lpthread flag now that the program implements threading) (ignore compile error for now)
+10. Run Part 3 (on the routers only: r1, r2) by typing ./Part3

+Still working on adding forwarding features and deliverables